Airheads (candy): Nutritional facts

-A single 0.55 oz Airheads is 60 calories, 11 grams of sugar, and 0 grams of saturated fat.
+A single 0.55 oz Airheads taffy bar is 60 calories, 11 grams of sugar, and 0 grams of saturated fat.

 Production

 Airheads are made by creating long strips, similar to the method used to manufacture Play-Doh.
 The main ingredient is sugar.
-Airheads uses taffy as one of its main ingredients which allows it to be quite malleable.
+Airheads uses taffy as one of its main ingredients which allows it to be somewhat malleable.
 The candy is manufactured on a conveyor belt, where the taffy goes through sugars and sweeteners leading to a thinning, forming, and packaging process.
 The machines stir about 3,000 pounds of taffy.

+All Airheads sold in the United States are made in Erlanger, Kentucky.

 Distribution

-Airheads were originally sold across Canada and the United States but an expansion into the United Kingdom was announced in 2015.
-"Airheads Xtremes" and "Bars" are manufactured in the US and "Airheads Pops" are manufactured and sold in Mexico and Spain.
+Airheads were originally sold across Canada and the United States, but an expansion into the United Kingdom was announced in 2015.
+"Airheads Xtremes" and "Bars" are manufactured in the US and "Airheads Pops" lollipops are manufactured and sold in Mexico and Spain.

 Advertising

-It was reported that Perfetti Van Melle spent $2.5 million on media exposure in 1999.

-In 2000, Perfetti Van Melle started a partnership with Mattel to use targeted advertising against children in USA.
+In 2000, Perfetti Van Melle started a partnership with Mattel to use targeted advertising towards children in the USA.
 The advertisements ran on children's programming networks like Fox Kids and Nickelodeon to continue Airheads' already existing "Out of Control" campaign.
 The advertisements offered sweepstakes to Disneyland, as well as coupons on the back of Airhead packets for Mattel's "X-V Xtreme Skateboarders".

 In 2003, commercials started airing on Nickelodeon.
-Airheads.nick.com held a poll, advertising the green flavor, a trademark of the network.
+Airheads.nick.com held a poll, advertising a Green Slime flavor, a trademark of the network.

+In 2023, an Airheads candy-related challenge went viral on TikTok as users discovered they had been eating the candy 'incorrectly'.